Installing the BREWHA 100% stainless heating element

 - where not curved, the heater element sheath has a bright incoloy surface which cleans more easily than a fully annealed (for bending) surface and is best for food applications; where the element needed to be bent, it is annealed which gives it a brown appearance (does not compromise quality at all)

-- have a grounded element guard, an aluminum Hubbell cord grip, 8' of power cord and an L6-30 240V plug to fit the socket on the BREWHA Power Box
+- have a grounded element guard, an aluminum cord grip, 8' of power cord and an L6-30 240V plug to fit the socket on the BREWHA Brewery Electric Power Controller

 - installed in a more compact, aesthetically pleasing enclosure which doesn't get in the way

-- use a compression gasket to seal against the enclosure, the same way water heating elements seal in household hot water tanks.
+- use of a compression gasket to seal against the enclosure, the same way water heating elements seal in household hot water tanks.
 Thread tape and pipe dope is no longer necessary for a perfect seal.
 If heater needs tightening, a water heater wrench can be purchased here (or here for 9500W heater wrench).